 NATIONAL BUNSEN BURNER DAY

 National Bunsen Burner Day on March 31st each year honors the birthday of German chemist Robert Wilhelm Eberhard von Bunsen.

-Named after Robert Bunsen, a Bunsen burner is a common piece of laboratory equipment that produces a single open gas flame.
+Named after Robert Bunsen, a Bunsen burner is standard laboratory equipment that produces a single open gas flame.
 Labs use the Bunsen burner for heating, sterilization, and combustion.
 The gas can be either natural gas (usually methane) or a liquefied petroleum gas, such as propane, butane, or a mixture.

 The invention of the Bunsen burner opened up new opportunities for the use of natural gas.
 A standard tool in chemistry, the Bunson burner is found throughout schools and laboratories worldwide.
-Most students become familiar with the use of Bunsen burner for at least one semester during their high school career.
+Most students become familiar with using a Bunsen burner for at least one semester during their high school career.